 Metous Studio, a young mock firm of 10 undergraduate architecture students from Cal Poly San Luis Obispo working under the guidance of the head partners David Lee and Anthony Stahl, has designed a fresh and dynamic housing tower for Mexico City.

-Placing above 30 international entries, Lee and Stahl’s tower has been awarded first prize in the 2010 Mock Firms International Skyscraper Challenge: Collegiate Division.
+Placing above 30 international entries, Lee and Stahl’s housing tower has been awarded first prize in the 2010 Mock Firms International Skyscraper Challenge: Collegiate Division.
 Their approach reconfigures the traditional Mexican street as an open-air high-rise to provide unlimited potential for a new type of urban environment.

 ”The meaning of the tower is a living being that breathes in the city and is truly defined by Mexican culture and people,” explained Lee and Stahl.

-The tower’s structural framework affords the design a sense of flexibility, allowing it to be adapted to the community’s needs over time.
+The housing tower’s structural framework affords the design a sense of flexibility, allowing it to be adapted to the community’s needs over time.
 The system has the potential to support a series of vertical neighborhoods that grow around and into one another.
 Sub-public and private spaces evolve organically, creating complex urban spaces similar to those of historic Mexico.

 Each building within this new vertical city is self-structural and built into the larger super-structure.
-This non-modular system “allows neighborhoods to develop with a richness and diversity reminiscent of the larger Mexico City context” Over time, the tower will be defined by those who have lived there, making it a testament to Mexico’s past and allowing a built object to reveal the history of the different neighborhoods.
+This non-modular system “allows neighborhoods to develop with a richness and diversity reminiscent of the larger Mexico City context” Over time, the housing tower will be defined by those who have lived there, making it a testament to Mexico’s past and allowing a built object to reveal the history of the different neighborhoods.